zZissou/rails_bog_app-1/README.md

 Rails handles CSS and JavaScript with a system called the asset pipeline.
 We'll go over it more next week, but for now, you'll add Bootstrap via the asset pipeline.

 Third-party libraries belong in the `vendor/assets` sub-directory of your Rails app.
+You'll need to download a Bootstrap CSS file and add it to this directory.

-Use the following Terminal command to download the Bootstrap CSS file (via `curl`) and save it in a new `bootstrap-3.3.6.min.css` file inside the `vendor/assets/stylesheets` sub-directory.
+One way you can do that is to use the following Terminal command to download the Bootstrap CSS file (via `curl`) and save it in a new `bootstrap-3.3.6.min.css` file inside the `vendor/assets/stylesheets` sub-directory.
+You may want to find and use the most recent version of Bootstrap if it's no longer 3.3.6.

 ```zsh
 ➜  curl https://maxcdn.bootstrapcdn.com/bootstrap/3.3.6/css/bootstrap.min.css > vendor/assets/stylesheets/bootstrap-3.3.6.min.css